Luke0094/SaveSync-Your-saves-everywhere/README.md

 the window rather than hiding it into a tray that is not there — the same setting, the same restore when the game exits.

-**Cursor size.** A session that configures no cursor size — a bare compositor, a login without a desktop environment — leaves libXcursor to guess one from the display and Qt to fall back to a bitmap of its own: measured, 64 px inside the application against the desktop's own 24 px pointer.
-SaveSync sets `XCURSOR_SIZE` from the primary monitor and its own UI scale, and **only** when nothing else has — a settings daemon, an `Xcursor.size` X resource or `XCURSOR_SIZE` in the environment each win outright.

-**The window opens centred**, at the size that was saved.
-The position is not restored: a remembered place is worth less than it looks once the monitor arrangement has changed, and a compositor that positions windows itself ignores the request anyway, so the same config meant a different place on every machine.

 **Save locations searched on Linux:** `$XDG_DATA_HOME`, `$XDG_CONFIG_HOME`, `~/.renpy` (Ren'Py writes there, outside XDG entirely), `~/Documents`, `~/snap`, `~/.var/app` (Flatpak), Steam's `userdata` under both `~/.steam`